sacha-l/polkadot-nfts-learning-hub/docs/nfts/about-nfts-pallet/4-use-cases.md

 In this section, we explore what the different use cases of the NFTs pallet could look like.

+*Please note this section is under construction.
+We'd love to include any use case ideas you may have.
+Please reach out or [open an issue](https://github.com/sacha-l/polkadot-nfts-learning-hub/issues) in this repository! 🙏*

 ## Atomic-swapping between item holders

 * An item holder can swap their item with another item holder of the same collection